-Our primary goal for our shareholders is to grow profitably while maintaining a strong balance sheet and solid returns on capital employed.
-Management believes that we need to be a leader in our industry at attracting, hiring and retaining drivers.
-We will continue to focus more of our resources on meeting this goal.
-Our objective remains to grow our driver count to meet a strong customer demand.
-Due to the tight driver market, and our proven history of safe business practices and high customer satisfaction, we are optimistic we will improve our transportation revenues and bottom line results in fiscal 2016.
-As always, we do not take your continuing investment in our Company lightly and we want to thank you, our loyal shareholders, for your continued interest and support.
+Our primary goal for our shareholders is to grow profitably while maintaining a strong balance sheet and double digit returns on capital employed and we achieved this goal on all fronts.
+The major headwinds to our improvement and growth are the rising cost of insurance and the difficulty associated with hiring, training and retaining drivers in today's environment.
+Our strategy going forward is to concentrate our growth efforts in the markets where we have been successful finding and retaining quality drivers.
+We will also focus our efforts on improving our technology to enhance both our driver's and our customer's experience while also working to lower our costs by streamlining and automating many of our day-to-day processes.
+With these focuses in mind, we are optimistic we will achieve our targeted levels o revenue and bottom line results in fiscal 2017.
+As always, we do not take your continuing investment in our Company lightly and we want to thank you, o ur loyal shareholders, for your continued interest and support.